rtoal/plang-glossary/README.md

 An operator that expands a single expression into multiple expressions, within the context of a collection literal, argument list, or similar construct.

 ### Stack Storage
 The location in memory used to store frames.
+Sometimes referred to simply as “the stack.”

 ### Starvation
 A scenario in which a process or thread cannot proceed because it is continually denied requests to resources it requires.